lauren-west/cs124/docs/design.md

 - User D also wanted the add/edit list buttons spaced apart further.

 For our Lab 4
+- User C requested for left alignment of our "Filter" and "Delete Completed" sections.

 ## Final Design
 ### Implemented Features: